Core Theme 1: Learning Environment

 1.1.1 Percentage of underrepresented minority students in OHSU programs, of total OHSU students.

-1.1.3 Percentage of OHSU nursing BS graduates trained outside the Portland campus.
+1.1.3 Percentage of OHSU nursing BS graduates educated outside the Portland campus.

 Rationale for Indicators: